Jorge López (baseball)

-Jorge Yabiel López Ramos (born February 10, 1993) is a Puerto Rican professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers, Kansas City Royals, and Baltimore Orioles.
+Jorge Yabiel López Ramos (born February 10, 1993) is a Puerto Rican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Kansas City Royals, Baltimore Orioles, Minnesota Twins, Miami Marlins, New York Mets, Chicago Cubs, and Washington Nationals.
 He made his MLB debut in 2015 and was an All-Star in 2022.

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected López in the second round of the 2011 Major League Baseball draft out of the Caguas Military Academy in Caguas, Puerto Rico.
 He signed with the Brewers and made his professional debut with the Arizona League Brewers.
 He spent 2012 with the Dominican Summer League Brewers and Gulf Coast Brewers and 2013 with the Wisconsin Timber Rattlers.
 In 2014, López pitched for the Brevard County Manatees.
 In July he was selected to appear in the All-Star Futures Game.
-In 2015, he played for the Biloxi Shuckers of the Class AA Southern League.
+In 2015, he played for the Biloxi Shuckers of the Double–A Southern League.
 He had a 12–5 win–loss record, a 2.26 earned run average (ERA), and 137 strikeouts in 143 1/3 innings pitched for Biloxi.
 López was named the Brewers' minor league pitcher of the year and Southern League's most outstanding pitcher.

 After Biloxi's 2015 season ended, the Brewers promoted López to the major leagues.
 He made his major league debut on September 29, 2015.
-In 2016, López began the season with the Colorado Springs Sky Sox of the Class AAA Pacific Coast League, but struggled, pitching to a 6.81 ERA in 17 games started.
+In 2016, López began the season with the Colorado Springs Sky Sox of the Triple–A Pacific Coast League, but struggled, pitching to a 6.81 ERA in 17 games started.
 He was demoted to Biloxi.
 López pitched for the Puerto Rican national baseball team in the 2017 World Baseball Classic.
 In the 2017 season, López returned to Biloxi.
 He pitched to a 4.61 ERA as a starting pitcher, and then became a relief pitcher, and had a 3.62 ERA in that role.
 He made one appearance for the Brewers in 2017, pitching two innings and allowing one run on four hits on June 29.

 During the 2017–18 offseason, López pitched for the Águilas Cibaeñas of the Dominican Professional Baseball League.
 López began the 2018 season with Colorado Springs.
 The Brewers again promoted him to the major leagues on April 11.
 He made one appearance, on April 16, before being returned to Colorado Springs on April 17.